Check in the main section of the Cliffhanger, their website / facebook or contact details for dates and times.

 Arts & Science Festivals

-Cheltenham Science Festival 6 to 11 June https://www.cheltenhamfestivals.com/science-
+Cheltenham Science Festival 4 – 9 June https://www.cheltenhamfestivals.com/science

-Cheltenham Music Festival 8 to 15 July https://www.cheltenhamfestivals.com/music
+Cheltenham Music Festival 6 – 13 July https://www.cheltenhamfestivals.com/music

-The Times and The Sunday Times Cheltenham Literature Festival 6 to 15 Oct https://www.cheltenhamfestivals.com/literature
+The Cheltenham Literature Festival 4 to 13 Oct https://www.cheltenhamfestivals.com/literature